-Smoking affects not only the health of smokers, but also the health of those around them who are exposed to second-hand smoke, such as their children, spouses and other relatives at home and the co-workers in the workplace.
-Exposure to second-hand tobacco smoke can cause serious and fatal diseases in adults and children.
-Research studies have found that smoking and exposure to second-hand smoke among pregnant women is a significant cause of miscarriages and Sudden Infant Death Syndrome (SIDS) after birth.
+Smoking affects not only the health of smokers but also the health of those around them who are exposed to second-hand smoke, such as their children, spouses and other relatives at home and co-workers.
+Exposure to secondhand tobacco smoke can cause serious and fatal diseases in adults and children.
+Research studies have found that smoking and exposure to secondhand smoke among pregnant women is a significant cause of miscarriages and Sudden Infant Death Syndrome (SIDS) after birth.
 Infants of mothers who smoke during and after pregnancy are 3 to 4 times more likely to die from sudden infant death syndrome (SIDS) than babies of non-smoking mothers.

 This indicates that there is a direct impact of tobacco on the infant mortality rate.

-Research has revealed that smoking causes infertility as it harms the eggs in women and sperms in men.
-Consumption of smokeless tobacco during pregnancy leads to premature deliveries and also prevents the babies from growing optimally whilst in the mothers' wombs.
+Research has revealed that smoking causes infertility as it harms a woman's eggs and a man's sperms.
+Consumption of smokeless tobacco during pregnancy leads to premature deliveries and also prevents the babies from growing optimally in the mothers' womb.

-Third-Hand smoking
+Third-Hand Smoking

-When tobacco is burns, it releases nicotine in the form of a vapour.
+When tobacco is burned, it releases nicotine in the form of a vapour.
 This vapour attaches to surfaces like walls, floors, carpets, drapes, and furniture.
-Children are more sensitive to being exposed to third-hand smoke because they breathe, crawl on, play on, touch, and even taste (because they often put their hands in their mouths) surfaces contaminated with tobacco residue.
+Children are more sensitive to being exposed to third-hand smoke (as they often put their hands in their mouths) because they breathe, crawl on, play on, touch, and even taste surfaces contaminated with tobacco residue.

-Hence, Second hand smoke and Third hand smoke are equally dangerous as they contain more than 7000 chemicals, of which hundreds are harmful and about 70 can cause cancer.
+Hence, second-hand smoke and third-hand smoke are equally dangerous as they contain more than 7000 chemicals, of which hundreds are harmful and about 70 can cause cancer.
 This shows that there is an urgency to control the consumption of tobacco and the target population must include: adolescent girls, pregnant women and older women.

 According to Global Adult Tobacco Survey (GATS), India has an alarmingly high rate of tobacco consumption.
-Almost 275 million Indian adults, ie. nearly 35% of the population, consume some form of tobacco.
+Nearly 275 million or 35% of the population consumes tobacco in one form or the other.

-GATS findings related to tobacco use among women are:
+GATS statistics related to tobacco use among women are:

-- 3 % of adult women use tobacco products - Over 90% women tobacco users consume smokeless tobacco (a large number of these users are in the reproductive age group) - The average age at initiation of tobacco use was 17.8 years with 25.8% of females starting tobacco use before the age of 15

-Apart from cigarette, Smokeless Tobacco can also be dangerous for human life.
+- 20.3 % of adult women use tobacco products - Over 90% women tobacco users consume smokeless tobacco (a large number of these users are in the reproductive age group) - The average age at initiation of tobacco use was 17.8 years with 25.8% of females starting tobacco use before the age of 15 Apart from a cigarette, Smokeless Tobacco can also be dangerous for human life.
 India has a long history of using smokeless tobacco products as it is the most dominant format in India.
-It is a form tobacco which is consumed without burning, it is consumed by chewing.
+It is a form of tobacco which is consumed without burning, it is consumed by chewing.
 Most people chew or suck (dip) the tobacco in their mouth and spit out the tobacco juices that build up.
 There are several types of tobacco available in India; the most prominent ones are gutkha, zarda, khaini, masheri and mawa.